Public administration

 No hay anuncios

 "The truth is that we are often affected by the fact that the market is open to all of Spain, we accept it with a certain resignation.
-We would prefer Catalan administrations to prioritize the territory's business fabric more, especially considering that other autonomous communities actively work to retain tenders within their scope," explains to l'ARA the Girona-based owner of a printing company.
-And he continues: "This is perceived as a loss of opportunities and saddens the entire graphic arts sector, especially considering that subsequent transport implies a higher environmental footprint."
+We would prefer Catalan administrations to prioritize the territory's business fabric more, especially considering that other autonomous communities actively work to retain tenders within their scope," the Girona owner of a printing company explains to el ARA.
+And he continues: "This is perceived as a loss of opportunities and saddens the entire graphic arts sector, especially considering that subsequent transport involves a higher environmental footprint."

-Another paradigmatic case is that of the institutional communication of small town councils, which do not have the budget to hire permanent staff and put the service out to tender.
+Another paradigmatic case is that of the institutional communication of small town halls, which do not have the budget to hire permanent staff and put the service out to tender.
 On many occasions, large companies located kilometers away end up winning, also with the lowest economic offer.
-In the Girona regions, for example, La Jonquera, Begur, Roses, Camprodon, or Pals are all handled by the same company from Sant Cugat del Vallès.
-Marc Sureda, a journalist from Llagostera and co-founder of the local communication company Notidig and the portal Canal Ajuntament, knows the issue well.
-With his team and several collaborators on the ground, he works with a dozen town councils in Girona, ranging from 100 to 15,000 inhabitants.
-"There are some things that can be done remotely, but the wording of clauses should be improved to favor a response capacity within 30 minutes or an operational radius of 30 or 40 km.
+In the Girona regions, for example, the communication of La Jonquera, Begur, Roses, Camprodon, or Pals is handled by the same company from Sant Cugat del Vallès.
+The Llagosterense journalist Marc Sureda, founding partner of the local communication company Notidig and the portal Canal Ajuntament, knows the issue well.
+With his team and several collaborators on the ground, he works with a dozen Girona town halls, with populations between 100 and 15,000 inhabitants.
+"There are some things that can be done remotely, but the wording of clauses should be improved to favor a response capacity within 30 minutes or an operating radius of 30 or 40 km.
 It makes no sense to have to travel 250 km to take a photograph.
 These things should be scored, just like the language," he argues.
-The contracting law does allow for conditions like these to be incorporated into the tender documents, but many town council technicians and secretaries opt for the generic formula and avoid them.
+The procurement law does allow for the incorporation of conditions like these in the tender documents, but many town hall technicians and secretaries opt for the generic formula and avoid them.

 Cargando